derek-will/SocketCANSharp/README.md

 [^2]: Low-level API only
 [^3]: Read-only
 [^4]: Added 32-bit process support
-[^5]: Interface named-based search until 0.13 where it becomes a type-based search
+[^5]: Interface name-based search until 0.13 where it becomes a type-based search

 ### Raw CAN Support